House of Pies

-The Original House of Pies is an American restaurant chain, started c.
-1969 by Al Lapin Jr., an early franchise system designer and founder of International Industries Inc. who was also responsible for International House of Pancakes, Copper Penny Coffee Shops, Orange Julius, and others.
+House of Pies is an American restaurant chain, started c.
+1965 by Al Lapin Jr., an early franchise system designer and founder of International Industries Inc. who was also responsible for International House of Pancakes, Copper Penny Coffee Shops, Orange Julius, and others.

 Specializing in many different flavors of pie available for dessert, the chain was popular up through 1976 when it was sold by IHOP Corporation (International Industries successor), to Robert Herndon, who eventually downsized the chain's locations.
 By c.
-1986 the franchise chain filed for bankruptcy and closed most of its locations.

-Some individually owned and operated restaurants remain in Houston and Los Angeles and have kept the House of Pies name and logo.
+1986 the franchise chain filed for bankruptcy and closed most of its locations, but some individually owned and operated restaurants kept the House of Pies name and logo.
+Seven restaurants remain: one in Los Angeles, California, and six in the Greater Houston, Texas, area.
+Another location in Los Angeles was scheduled to open in 2022, but has been delayed.